What to Expect on Baby's First Night at Home - Baby Chick

 Helpful resources:

 Is the swaddle too tight?
 Too loose?
 Did you tuck in all the right places?
 You will likely forget the best swaddle methods, and that’s okay.
-Thankfully there are some great swaddles on the market, like the HALO Sleepsack Swaddle.
-It will save new parents’ day (or night) by taking the guesswork out of how to swaddle your baby correctly.
+Fortunately, there are some excellent swaddles available on the market.
 Swaddling is often ideal because it provides your baby warmth and comfort while preventing them from wriggling free.
 It’s believed that newborns sleep so well in a swaddle because it reminds them of the snugness of the womb.

 Along with a small basket of newborn diapers, rash cream, wipes, and a spare outfit handy within arm’s reach, I recommend having an extra swaddle on hand as a backup.
 Diapers can leak, and accidents happen!
 This brings us to the next expectation of the baby’s first night home.